-Challenges abound for small and medium size companies wishing to gain access to the Indonesian market.
-The Government of Indonesia at times has been touting plans to reduce bureaucratic red tape to facilitate investment as well as to put forth measures that achieve the opposite effect.
-Major challenges revolve around labor relations, intellectual property protection, transparent rules setting and implementation, standards and certification, and pricing.
+Challenges abound for small and medium size enterprises seeking to access the Indonesian market.
+Trade restrictions, such as local content mandates, can make it difficult for firms, including those new-to-market.
+The Government of Indonesia has touted the Omnibus Regulation of 2020 for reducing bureaucratic red tape and facilitating investment.
+Major challenges include labor relations, intellectual property protections, transparent rule setting and opaque implementation, divergent standards and certification, and pricing sensitivities.

-U.S. companies continue to identify Local Content Requirements (LCR) as one of the most significant challenges they face in Indonesia.
-Local Content Requirements were originally focused exclusively on the oil and gas sector but have more recently been applied to an increasingly broad range of economic sectors.
-Foreign operators can now face requirements to source more than 75% of the inputs for projects locally, a challenge in a market with limited advanced manufacturing.
+U.S. companies continue to identify Local Content Requirements (LCR) or TKDN in Indonesian as one of the most significant challenges they face in Indonesia.
+LCRs were originally focused exclusively on the oil and gas sector but have more recently been applied to a broad range of economic sectors.
+Indonesia’s oil and gas regulator also maintains stringent rules relating to how local content is measured for oil and gas projects, which are intended to achieve an average of 91% local content by 2025.
+Goods and services supplied by companies without a majority Indonesian shareholding cannot qualify as local content, which disadvantages foreign energy service companies.
 Opportunities in the pharmaceutical, medical device, renewable energy and aerospace sectors are held back by overly stringent local content requirements.

 Indonesia’s 2016 Patent Law continues to raise concerns, including with respect to the patentability criteria for incremental innovations, local manufacturing and use requirements, the grounds and procedures for issuing compulsory licenses and disclosure requirements for inventions related to traditional knowledge and genetic resources.
-[See the U.S. Trade Representative National Trade Estimate 2021 for more detail.]
+See the U.S. Trade Representative National Trade Estimate Report on Foreign Trade Barriers 2023 for additional information.

 U.S. firms should be mindful of additional requirements for testing and certification imposed on a wide range of products.
 In many cases, the U.S. exporter will need to pay for an Indonesian laboratory or certification body to conduct testing for individual shipments, adding to the overall cost of bringing goods to market.